 If you want to approach the originating texts of Hinduism, both the Rig Veda and the Upanishads are easily available in English.
-With the hymns of the Rig Veda, you are touching the oldest, deepest roots of religious expression, as well as one of the most ancient strata of Indian literature.
+With the verses of the Rig Veda, you are touching the oldest, deepest roots of religious expression, as well as one of the most ancient strata of Indian literature.
 One can hear in them echoes and portents of vast ranges of literature, from the Psalms and Aeschylus all the way forward to the Carmina Burana, Whitman, and twentieth-century Indian verse.
 And even across the distances of time and translation, you can hear them setting the primitive intoxicant rhythms of religious speech: language ascending.
 The Rig Veda (Book of the Month Club, 1992, in the Sacred Writings series edited by Jaroslav Pelikan) reprints Ralph T.H.
 Griffin’s complete 1896 translation.
 One might expect the thithers and thous of Victorian idiom to make a mire of the thing, but I find this idiom still works as well as any more modern style, and the notes are thorough and useful.
 The Rig Veda: One Hundred and Eight Hymns, selected, translated and annotated by Wendy Doniger O’Flaherty (Penguin, 1981) is also good—a perhaps less overwhelming introduction than Griffin’s complete edition.
 For the Upanishads: I cut my Indic studies teeth on R.L.
 Hume’s 1931 edition, The Thirteen Principal Upanishads (Oxford), but there is a readable new version, Upanisads, in the Oxford World Classics, done by Patrick R. Olievelle.
 The Upanishads are a collection of various visionary texts, all pre-Christian by some centuries; the word means “connection” or “equivalence”.
 “Parts of the body were homologized with cosmic phenomena,” as the translator phrases it, and the cosmos was seen as expressed in names and appearances.
 Olievelle selects a dozen of these texts, from the oldest, the Brihadaranyaka, with its imagery drawn from the sacrificial horse, to the late verse Mandukya, with its famous explication of the mystic syllable AUM.
 It is not a sorted-out, systematic philosophy so much as a Gangetic tide of mythic and poetic images.
 Thoreau spoke of “bathing” in these texts—an apt image still.